HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 value.
 For example, storing 1000 in a `uint8` image may result in 255 being stored instead (the max value)

-- Overflow: For NumPy arrays, values outside the valid range are 'wrapped around' to give the new result.
+- Overflow: For NumPy arrays, values outside the valid range may be 'wrapped around' to give the new result.
 For example, storing 256 in a `uint8` image (max 255) would give 0, 257 would give 1 and so on...
+Otherwise, you may see an `OverflowError` being thrown.

 Clipping and overflow result in data loss - you can't get the original values back!
 So it's always good to keep the data type in mind when doing image